-School Staff and Student Decision Tree
+School Staff & Student Decision Tree

 The following decision tree was created for families, students, and staff to better understand the steps that should be taken if an individual develops symptoms.
-Testing of close contacts (strongly encouraged) should happen five days into quarantine, or at onset of symptoms.
-A negative test for an unvaccinated close contact of a COVID-19 positive individual does not end the quarantine period.
+Fully vaccinated close contacts are not required to quarantine and are encouraged (not required) to test 5 days after exposure or at onset of symptoms.
+Unvaccinated close contacts must begin test to stay protocol (page 5 of the Toolkit), or quarantine for 10 days, and are strongly encouraged to be tested five days after exposure or at onset of symptoms.